Do Raccoons Kill Rabbits? Get the Real Story

 Conclusion

-Rabbits are prey animals that have so many predators in the wild.
+Rabbits are prey animals that have many predators in the wild.
 Raccoons are also one of them but the ratio of raccoons eating rabbits is luckily very low as compared to other predators (including coyotes, foxes, and wolves) because raccoons at first go for the food options that are easily available rather than choosing a difficult task to hunt a rabbit.

-The natural predator-prey relationship is important for a balanced ecosystem and in wild, we can’t avoid it.
+The natural predator-prey relationship is important for a balanced ecosystem and in the wild, we can’t avoid it.
 But if you love to keep cute bunnies as pets and may be concerned about predators like raccoons eating your pet, then this article has enough information for you regarding the nature of rabbits and raccoons.

 In addition, we have also suggested some easy precautionary measures for you so your pet won’t easily get exposed to predators and you may safely enjoy its company for a longer period.